Generating and Exploring S-Box Multivariate Quadratic Equation Systems with SageMath: Concise MQ for the AIA S-box in Sage

-Nonetheless, for this MQ with 32 equations the SAT solver takes ca.\ 0.8~s CPU time on the same computer (2.8 GHz CPU, 8 GB RAM) to find all and only 256 solutions.
-Clearly, the values of the hardness criteria do not correlate well with the effort of the SAT solver for this MQ.
+Nonetheless, the SAT solver takes ca.\ 0.8~s CPU time on the same computer (2.8 GHz CPU, 8 GB RAM) to find all and only 256 solutions for this MQ.
+The evaluation of its Gröbner basis takes ca. 16 s.
+The GB has 8 equations of degree 7 with 263 different monomials and its solution with a SAT solver is obtained as fast as that of the GB of the Rijndael S-box.
+Clearly, the values of the hardness criteria do not correlate with the effort of the SAT solver for this MQ.

 For comparison and as an additional reference value for the RAA estimation, we have derived such an MQ with 32 equations for the original Rijndael S-box using the four equations (\ref{e:Inv32}) (replacing $\Byt{y}_{0}$ by $\Byt{x}$ and $\Byt{y}_{1}$ by $\Byt{y}$) and its affine transformation (\ref{e:invaffx}) (with $\Byt{a}=\hexa{1F}$, $\Byt{b}=\hexa{63}$).
 This MQ has the same number of equations and the same number of different monomials, thus, the same values for the hardness criteria as that of $S_{\mathrm{AIA}}$.
-The solution with the SAT solver of this MQ for the original Rijndael S-box takes the same CPU time as the solution of the 32 equation MQ of $S_{\mathrm{AIA}}$, namely, ca. 0.8~s.
-This substantiates the doubt about the practicality of the hardness criteria.
+The solution with the SAT solver of this MQ for the original Rijndael S-box takes the same CPU time as the solution of the 32 equation MQ of $S_{\mathrm{AIA}}$, namely, ca.\ 0.8~s.
+This shows how Sage can easily be used to disprove the practicality of the hardness criteria.